crowds-cure/cancer/README.md

 - tag (with collection-tag (by anatomy e.g. liver, lung)) images on upload to database - Jayashree
 - build view per collection-tag by enhancing views.py - Jayashree
 - select next image with tag and fewest measurements - Steve to make query function
-- livereload is timing out on the real site: Fix or Remove
 - (bug) logging in as existing user starts with series index 0 again (already measured cases) - Steve to provide query function to suggest next case that is least reviewed and not already reviewed by this user
 - investigate how "U" showed up a annotator in DB ?
 - consolidate databases? - probably not needed for now